In Seven Days…

 President Obama, Letter to the National Portrait Gallery, Washington DC, December 21, 2019

-A key moment in this trajectory came when she attended Barack Obama’s speech marking the 45th anniversary of Martin Luther King Jr.’s “I Have a Dream” address, situating the campaign within a longer arc of civil rights history.
-Over time, she recognised that the full significance of Obama’s rise could only be understood retrospectively, after sustained reflection on the material she had gathered.
+A pivotal moment came when Green attended Obama’s speech commemorating the forty-fifth anniversary of Martin Luther King Jr.’s “I Have a Dream” address, an event that situated the campaign within a much longer arc of civil rights history.
+Yet she also recognised that the full significance of Obama’s rise could only be understood retrospectively.
+The implications of this watershed moment would reveal themselves gradually, through sustained reflection on the material she had gathered and the historical distance that followed.

 The resulting body of work, In Seven Days…, emerged years later as a meditation on cycles of change, collective action, and the idea that the seemingly impossible can be achieved.
 It captures a period defined by intense optimism and the urgent demand for racial equality at the highest level of political power.
 The series reflects on participation, hope, and the fragile momentum of historical transformation, while also asking what it means to witness history as it unfolds.